Learn how this operating engineer went from foreclosure to home free.

 Finding work, however, proved difficult, and it wasn’t long before Contina had trouble paying the mortgage and faced foreclosure.
 Fortunately, her life took a turn for the better when she saw a flier from Community Works about a construction apprenticeship and pursued it.
 “I found construction at a time when I desperately needed it,” remembers Contina.

-Today, Contina is a union Operating Engineer working on the MGM Springfield resort-casino development, operating heavy machinery and working on everything from building new roads to demolishing old buildings.
+Today, Contina is a union Operating Engineer, operating heavy machinery and working on everything from building new roads to demolishing old buildings.
+She even worked to help build the MGM Springfield resort-casino.
 Not only did she save her family home, but she has enough money to visit her grandchildren in New Mexico, or fly them to Springfield.
 She’s even started a college fund for them.
 In fact, with her job security, financial stability and benefits, everything in her life has improved, from her health to her attitude to her love life – she just got married!
 Safe to say, after years of struggling in one career, Contina couldn’t be more at home with this one.